CLASS OF 2021

 Robert Slocum, Jr. joins his father Robert Slocum, Sr. as a member of the Macon Sports Hall.
 Junior has been a mainstay of athletics at Mt. de Sales for almost five decades.
 He was a standout athlete for the Cavaliers in the early 1970’s playing football, basketball and baseball.
 He was a member of three championship team including the 1973 undefeated squad when he led the Cavaliers in rushing with 1,236 yards.
 He was named the team’s best offensive player his senior season.
 After his high school playing days, Slocum attended Savannah State on a football scholarship and was a three-year starter for the Tigers.
 He was named All-GIAC his junior and senior seasons.
 After graduating, he returned to Mt. de Sales where he served on legendary Coach Mike Garvin’s staff.
 When Garvin retired in 1991, Slocum was named head football coach.
 His 1996 team won a GISA State Title and his 1997 team finished as Runner-up.
 He also served as the Cavs head basketball coach winning State Championships in 1992 and 1993 in addition to 2 Runner-up finishes.

 From the outset it looked as though Brannen Veal was destined for a career in Professional baseball.
 He was an outstanding player at Tattnall Square Academy in Macon.
 He played Junior College baseball at powerhouse Middle Georgia College where he was named Honorable Mention All-American after batting .380 as a freshman and .330 as a sophomore.
 He transferred to Auburn University, hit .330 and was drafted by the Los Angeles Dodgers.
-During his entire college career, Veal hit 27 homeruns with 240 RBI’s.
-Hi migrated into the golf business almost by accident.
-As a beverage cart driver at the Robert Trent Jones Grand National Course near Auburn, he worked his way up the chain to Assistant Golf Professional.
+During his entire college career, Veal hit 27 homeruns with 240 RBI.
+He migrated into the golf business after graduation to the Robert Trent Jones Trail Course near Auburn, starting in outside service and working his way up the chain to Assistant Golf Professional.
 He moved to Sea Island and was offered a Co-Head Professional position at Sea Island.
 In 1999, Veal took over as Head Golf Professional at the Lodge, overseeing the Plantation and Seaside courses.
 He became the Director of Golf at Sea Island in 2005 and in 2011 became Director of Golf for the Sea Island Company.